 Most modern homes have progressive elements that can conserve energy and are friendly to the environment.
 Installing solar panels on your house extends the life of the roof and helps to combat greenhouse gas emissions.
 Or consider other eco-friendly backyard ideas for a modern home, including installing a synthetic lawn, landscaping with eco-friendly tools, and more.

 Designing a modern home?
 Extra Space Storage has convenient storage facilities throughout the U.S., so we can help while you create your dramatic modern home design.
-Find a storage unit near you!
+Find cheap storage units near you!